U-Shift/Transport-Demand-Modelling/1-ExploratoryDataAnalysis.md

 ![](RmdFiles/1-ExploratoryDataAnalysis/unnamed-chunk-25-1.png)<!-- -->

 > **Note:** The pairwise correlations that are crossed are statistically
 > insignificant.
-The null hypothesis is that correlation is zero.
-This
+The null hypothesis is that the correlation is zero.
-> means that the correlations are only significant when you reject the
+> This means that the correlations are only significant when you reject
-> null hypothesis (pvalue &lt; 0.05).
+> the null hypothesis (pvalue \< 0.05).
 > See `?corrplot` for more options.
 > Try putting into method “color” or “circle”, and see the diference.